 God says that we are to declare the truth openly and to judge righteously, meaning we are to judge the situation and to judge as to whether there is sin involved and then rebuke the sin.
 But only God can judge someone’s heart and intent.

 Proverbs 16:27 An ungodly man diggeth up evil: and in his lips there is as a burning fire.
 16:28 A froward man soweth strife: and a whisperer [telling false things in secret] separateth chief friends.

 Proverbs 20:19 He that goeth about as a talebearer revealeth secrets: therefore meddle not with him that flattereth with his lips.

 Psalm 34:13 Keep thy tongue from evil, and thy lips from speaking guile.

-It never wrong to judge someone’s conduct to judge whether or not it is according to the standard of God’s laws or to correct those who are sinning; or to warn against false teachers and false prophets!
+It is never wrong to judge someone’s conduct to judge whether or not it is according to the standard of God’s laws or to correct those who are sinning; or to warn against false teachers and false prophets!
 We are even commanded to judge but in the way that God tells us to.